 All students will experience some level of stress.
-Some will face life events that are more challenging such as
+Some will face life events that are especially challenging such as:

-How students respond to these challenges and how these challenges impact their academic functioning will vary greatly based on their coping abilities and personal situations.
+How students respond to these challenges and how these challenges impact their academic functioning will vary greatly based on their coping abilities and personal circumstances.

 If you encounter a student experiencing emotional distress, please refer them to the CARE Team to request support.

 **If you believe that a student is at imminent risk of harm to self or others, please contact Public Safety immediately at 206-296-5911**

 The following are potential strategies to use when encouraging a student to seek services at Counseling & Psychological Services (CAPS)

 In some cases, you may find that the student has already sought counseling services at CAPS, or elsewhere, and was dissatisfied with the experience.
 There are many reasons why therapy may not be successful in a given situation.
 Please encourage the student to consider giving therapy another try, perhaps with a different therapist at CAPS, or to seek off-campus referrals through our office.

 While it is important to care about the emotional well-being of students, we cannot make their decisions for them, and therapy is always a personal choice.
 Occasionally even your best efforts to encourage a student to seek therapy will be unsuccessful.
 If the student resists referral and you remain uncomfortable with the situation, contact CAPS at (206) 296-6090 to discuss your concern.